Soulton Hall: Heritage status

 In the broader Sir Rowland Hill legacy landscape, Soulton Bridge, which crosses Soulton Brook and was built with involvement from Thomas Telford, in 1801 holds a Grade II listing.
-Additionally, a column with a statue of "Old Sir Rowland" was erected at nearby Hawkstone Hill in the 1790s, depicting him holding a copy of the Magna Carta in a manner similar to his 16th-century monument in London.
+Additionally, a column with a statue of "Old Sir Rowland" was erected at nearby Hawkstone Hill in the 1790s, depicting him holding a copy of Magna Carta in a manner similar to his 16th-century monument in London.

 A blue plaque at the hall's gate references its literary connections, reading:Birthplace of ROSALYNDE, EUPHUES GOLDEN LEGACIE by Thomas Lodge Jr. and AS YOU LIKE IT by William Shakespeare.